-Krakow, Poland – According to EU projections, Poland and Slovakia could experience some of the biggest demographic drops in Europe in the coming decades.
+Krakow, Poland – According to EU projections, Poland and Slovakia could experience some of the biggest demographic drops in Europe and lose more than one quarter of their current population in the coming decades.

 According to figures released a few days ago by Eurostat, the total population of the European Union could drop from 512 million in 2018 to 493 million in 2100, after reaching a peak of 524 million around 2040.

 The demographic trends of EU countries, however, widely differ from one region to another.
 More than one third of EU member states, mostly located in Western Europe, should see their population rise by 2100: Belgium, Denmark, Ireland, Spain, France, Cyprus, Luxembourg, Malta, Austria, Sweden and the U.K.

 Poland and Slovakia’s population to shrink by over a quarter

 The population of Central and Eastern European countries, on the contrary, are expected to shrink significantly.
 Poland, the most populous country in Central Europe, is a text-book example of demographic decline, combining low birth rates, strict immigration policies and strong emigration drive among younger generations.

 Overall, Poland might lose more than a quarter (28% exactly) of its population by 2100, falling from 38 million in 2018 to 27.5 million in 2100, according to EU projections.

 Slovakia, where the population is expected to shrink from its current level of 5.4 million to 3.9 million by the end of the century, will experience a similar 28% drop.